TOXIC METALS AND

 Chelation may also mobilize toxins from relatively harmless areas of the body and redistribute some in the kidneys, and this is harmful, as well.

-31. Therapies to avoid.
+28. Avoiding other therapies.
 This is also important to remove toxic metals.
 For example, many herbs, most natural hormone therapy, most vitamin and mineral regimens, most homeopathy, and most medical drug therapy, unless needed for a life-threatening condition, can and will impair toxic metal removal in various ways by unbalancing body chemistry, adding toxins, or otherwise altering the body chemistry.

 Also, vegetarian diets are too low in zinc and in sulfur-containing amino acids and this impairs detoxification.
 Raw food diets do not allow the body to absorb enough minerals.

 MORE INFORMATION ABOUT RESTORING THE LIVER, KIDNEYS, SKIN AND LARGE INTESTINE

 Many toxic metals accumulate in these organs.
 In most Americans, in particular, who have used pharmaceuticals and over-the-counter remedies, healing these organs takes time.